princebillygk/github-foundation-certication/git.md

 1. git log -n : Show last n commits
 2. git log `file-name`: Show commits that modified the specified file
-3. git log --since='Month day year': Shows commits since the specified date
+3. git log --since='YYYY-MM-DD': Shows commits since the specified date
-4. git log --until='Month day year': Shows commits until the specified date
+4. git log --until='YYYY-MM-DD': Shows commits until the specified date
 5. We can also combine --since and --until to show commits in a specific date range
 6. We can also provide natural language dates like --since='2 weeks ago', '15 July 2024'
 7. Recommended format 'YYYY-MM-DD'